tilezen/vector-datasource/CONTRIBUTING.md

 out skel qt;
 ```

-NOTE: Update the above example for your tag (eg: `"highway"="rest_area"`)!
+<div class='alert-message'>NOTE: Update the above example for your tag (eg: `"highway"="rest_area"`)!</div>

-Once you find a result you like, click on it to pull up the info window, and follow the view on OSM.org link like so:

 ##### Determine which tile the feature should appear in for your test

-Following the link from Overpass, like:
+Once you find a result you like, click on it's map marker to pull up the info window.
+Following the link from Overpass take you to a page like:

 - http://www.openstreetmap.org/node/1114457089

-You'll load a new page.
-Zoom the map out to the desired "min_zoom" of the feature, then right click on the map near the icon, but not on the icon.
-Then Inspect element, and look for the `leaflet-map-pane` and follow that down till you find the raster tile.
+On that new web page, zoom the map out to the desired **min zoom** of the feature (it's usually specified in the Issue description in Github), then right click on the map near the marker (but not on the marker!).
+Then you'll use your web browsers debug tools to "Inspect element" and look for the `leaflet-map-pane` and follow that down till you find the named raster tile file which encodes the tile coordinate.

 ##### Alternative method if feature is already in Mapzen tiles

-Use one of the Mapzen house styles to determine the tile.
+Use one of the Mapzen house styles, like Bubble Wrap, to determine the tile:

 - http://tangrams.github.io/bubble-wrap/#7/37.606/-121.943